peterlidee/next16-params-searchparams/texts/params-and-searchparams-in-next16.md

 ## searchParams

-`searchParams` are key value pairs in the url, following the `?` caracter.
+`searchParams` are key value pairs in the url, following the `?` character.

 ```
 http:localhost:3000?s=peter&lang=nl